Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 ##### Comatose

 Comatose **renders the player unable to see or do anything**, including pausing the game or opening the inventory **until the effect runs out or the player is attacked**.
 Being a regenerative sleep however, Comatose will cause the player to **gain back some health** while under the effect.
+Additionally, the **first damage** received by a comatosed player **will be negated**.

 ![Comatose effect](pick-your-poison/comatose.png)